What is the Ethereum and Ethereum node?

 : own or personal computer ( PC )

-The Ethereum node is thought to be difficult to sync on your own.
+The Ethereum node difficult to sync on your own.
 But if you follow certain steps, you can easily sync it.

 You can use Go Ethereum (GITHUB) or Turbo Geth.
 Both have their merits, but the vast majority of Ethereum nodes use Geth, according to Ethernodes.
 Learn more